 - Self-nominations are not accepted

 - The prize may not be awarded to members of the Novo Nordisk Foundation Board or committee members or to Board members, directors or employees of the Novo Group.

 After official announcement of the Prize, the recipient gives a lecture at his/her workplace, sponsored by the Foundation.
 The Foundation’s collaborating partners and the recipient’s guests are invited to the prize ceremony in April, where the prize recipient introduces his or her research for 15–20 minutes.
 The ceremony takes place in Copenhagen, Denmark.

 History of the Prize

 The prize, originally DKK 50,000, was first awarded on 16 February 1963.
 Since then, the amount awarded gradually increased.
 The prize was called the Novo Prize from 1963 until 1989, when it was renamed the Novo Nordisk Prize.
 Until 2020 the Prize was given for a Danish contribution.
-In 2020, it has been decided to change the geographical scope of the prize and from 2021 the prize will be awarded for a European contribution.
+In 2020, it has been decided to change the geographical scope of the prize and from 2021 the prize is awarded for a European contribution.

-The 2020 Novo Nordisk Prize
+The 2022 Novo Nordisk Prize

 The Novo Nordisk Foundation awarded the 2022 Novo Nordisk Prize to Katalin Karikó, Özlem Türeci, Drew Weissman and Uğur Şahin for their pioneering scientific discoveries and research contributions that have led to the approval and launch of the first COVID-19 mRNA vaccine.
 Read more here.